narasaka/damatricks/README.md

 - Loads of tricklist (SKO, NAKO, BATB, KWC, etc)

 ## how can I contribute?
-You can help me get tricklists for now since it takes time to get them all.
+- You can help me get more trickslists from past competitions
+- You can also request a feature you would like (here on github or shoot me a dm)
+- yeah